Code-Institute-Submissions/paulday966-milestone1/README.md

 #### Gitpod

 I used Gitpod to write and save the html, CSS and JavaScript files and store the style.css file in a folder.
-It was also used to upload the images and wireframes into seperate folders.
+It was also used to upload the images and wireframes into separate folders.
 All of the work was saved to the repository linked to this project by using git commands.

 * [Gitpod](https://www.gitpod.io/)

-#### Embeded Google Maps
+#### Embedded Google Maps

 I used this website to input the cafe's location, so that the location is shown on the map with a pin.
 Before generating the html code I needed, I was able to adjust the size of the map to meet my requirements.
-Once the code was generated I pasted it into the info card and deleted the parts I didn't need.
+Once the code was generated I pasted it into the info card and deleted the HTML I didn't need.

 * [Embed Google Maps for website Maps generator for free](https://www.embedgooglemap.net/en/?gclid=Cj0KCQjwpNr4BRDYARIsAADIx9w2dCTRcQJCJxIXJn9gCWRinhuiUD1BjqXTQ-_3aUrx3Bvb5CRBA6EaAkWgEALw_wcB)